ajskateboarder/wordsmyth/README.md

 - data pipelines for comments and algos on the said server
 - a hacky script for making comment ratings (`future/verylast.py`)

+Please read the [TODO.md](./TODO.md) for what still needs to be implemented.

 # Usage

 ## Requirements